Savory With Soul

 London Broil Crock Pot Recipe

-This London broil crock pot recipe takes very little effort.
-However, you won't believe what a tender, flavorful meat you end up with along with a delectable gravy that's great served over rice or noodles or sopped up with some homemade bread!
+This London broil crock pot recipe takes very little effort, but you will end up with a tender, flavorful meat and a delectable gravy that's great served over rice or noodles or sopped up with some homemade bread!

 Course: Main Course, Meat